It is fairly common for movies to become television series and vice versa in

 Dexter.
 While William H. Daniels earned his Oscar for his exceptional camera

-that lends itself ideally to the crime and subsequent investigation.
-It is a
+jittery feel that lends itself ideally to the crime and subsequent

-textbook example of how critical editing is not only to the pacing established
+investigation.
+It is a textbook example of how judicious editing is not only to

 detective, Dan Muldoon (Barry Fitzgerald).
 This proud son of the Emerald Isle